-The candidate for EASA license skill test for initial issue of class rating single-engine piston aeroplanes SEP(land) shall have completed approved EASA flight training on the aeroplane of the same class or the same type as the one used for the license skill test.
-In our case it is the single-engine piston aeroplane - SEP(land) of the same variant (eg, Diamond DA-40, Diamond DA-20, Cessna C-152), as was used for the EASA flight training, and on which the candidate has been trained on.
+EASA SEP(land) license skill test exam candidate shall have completed EASA flight training on the aeroplane of the same class as the one used for the license skill test.
+In our case it is the single-engine piston aeroplane - SEP(land) of the same variant (e.g., Diamond DA-20 or Cessna 152).

 - general handling of the aeroplane (normal procedures)